grab/secret-scanner/README.md

   -load string
         Load session file

-  -local string
+  -d string
         Specify the local git repo path to scan

   -log-secret
-        If true, the matched secret will be included in report file (default true)
+        If true, the matched secret will be included in output file (default true)

-  -report string
+  -output string
         Save session to file

   -repos string